SmokeNotes/SmokeNotes/README.md

    - Meat type
    - Smoker type
    - Target temperatures
 3. Start your session and begin logging data

 ### Logging Data

 You can log data in two ways:

-1. **Manual Entry**: Use the "New session" button to manually record:
+1. **Manual Entry**: Use the "New Session" button to initially set up:
-   - Smoker Target Temperatur in °F
+   - Smoker Target Temperature in °F
    - Meat Type
    - Meat Weight
    - Smoker Type
    - Wood Type

+   During an active session, you can manually add temperature readings and notes.

 2. **Automatic Logging**: If you've set up the FlameBoss MQTT integration, data will be automatically recorded at regular intervals.